 After a 20-year career as a dancer, Hope retired from the stage and became a sought-after guest teacher and rehearsal director.
 She joined Scottish Ballet in 2009, becoming Assistant Artistic Director in 2015.
-In 2017, she was named Artistic Director of Charlotte Ballet in North Carolina.
-In July 2021, Hope was appointed Artistic Director of The National Ballet of Canada, officially beginning the role on January 1, 2022.
+In 2017, she was appointed Artistic Director of Charlotte Ballet in North Carolina.
+On January 1, 2022, Hope was named Joan and Jerry Lozinski Artistic Director of The National Ballet of Canada.

 Known for her commitment to collaboration and innovation, during her tenure as Artistic Director at Charlotte Ballet, Hope commissioned 12 world premieres, six US premieres and brought in many new choreographers to the company.
 She also established the highly successful Choreographic Lab.